nike-clone-sdc-dr-oettenger/Ryan-canvas/README.md

 - 2019-10-01: Using library Nano for CouchDB.
 Successfully seeded 10M records.
   - inserted 10,000,000 in 1277,83 seconds using batch size of 10,000
 - 2019-10-02: Added select 1 query for Postgres.
 Initial query times were 17-18seconds to select the last row in the table.
 Adding an index reduced to a few miliseconds
+- 2019-10-03: Added post 1 record for Postgres.
+Post query runs about as fast as select.
+Added getOne and post queries for couchDB.
+CouchDB queries seem to be running slower, which is surprising.
+- 2019-10-05: Initial performance testing using httperf: Both databases easily handle loads up to 200RPS.
+I'm running into an error with an httperf (open file limit > FD_SETSIZE).
+Spent time trying to debug with no issue.
+Looking into other load testers (locustio, jmeter, artillery).

+## Optimizations